JackV2020/ESP8266-Server/README.md

     - IP_NAPT_VALUE and IP_PORTMAP_VALUE
       in NAPT_RNAT.ino control the table sizes and are very memory consuming
     - wsDSNumRows in wsServer.ino to set the number of entries in the wsDataStore
+    - an anything else you can find and want to

   - You can use the web server for other things like
     - Create a folder /games